Shunned, Stunned And Left For Dead.

 My mother was firm as she spoke.

 She told me that when she and my brother left our apartment that afternoon; we would no longer be part of their lives.
-They were no longer going to have anything to do with either me or Bonnie.
+They were no longer going to be having anything to do with either me or Bonnie.
 It would now be as if I was dead to both of them my mother told me.

 So I was right when I had thought someone had died.